Table of Contents

 What is a febrile seizure?

-When young children have a seizure (also called a convulsion), it is often caused by a fever above 102°F (38.9°C).
-These are called “fever seizures” or “febrile seizures.”
+Febrile seizures or “fever seizures” look like seizures or convulsions.
+They occur in young children with a fever above 102°F (38.9°C).
 Febrile seizures can occur in children ages 6 months to 5 years, but are most common in toddlers ages 12 months to 18 months.

 Symptoms of febrile seizures

 If your child has a febrile seizure, he or she may become unconscious and roll his or her eyes back.
 Your child’s arms and legs may become stiff or shake and twitch.
 Your child may also vomit.
 After a seizure, your child may seem drowsy and confused.

 Febrile seizures are triggered by fever, but infection is what causes fever.
 Your child is more likely to spike a high fever from a viral infection than a bacterial infection.
 Examples of viral infections are the flu, common cold, and roseola.